 The best air rifle for squirrels and rabbits should have an adjustable 2-stage trigger.
 This allows for customization.
 In this regard, you can set a trigger pull that you are most comfortable with.
 Also, 2-stage triggers are suitable for hunting, as they are more accurate.

-Most air rifles have a synthetic stock.
+Some air rifles have thumbhole stock as well as some have all-weather synthetic stock.
 The latter is more balanced and lighter.
 Most also feature a rubber pad for recoil.
 A synthetic stock that is checkered on both sides is the best option.
 Both left and right-handed users can use this one.